urug/csv_coding_exercise/README.md

 *	uploading csv files to server in rails apps - timeout issues.
 I've had to deal with this using the delayed_jobs gem because rails will time out if the csv file is too large.

 # Coding Exercise - let's build a csv parser! (oh boy!!!)

+###### the code can be published for other users by adding it to this gist: https://gist.github.com/aamax/3fdf85c50407bad9c630

 The challenge this month is to build a parser to read csv files.
 The parameters are as follows:
 *	You may NOT use any external libraries for reading csv files (like faster csv) to solve the challenge.
 *	You must account for quoted strings (quotes will always be double quote chars: "") and allow the file delimiter to be embedded within the quotes